Unitel Bolivia: Sports

+The network broadcast the 2022 FIFA World Cup held in Qatar alongside Bolivia TV and Red Uno.
+It had the rights to air the 2024 Copa América, limited to the opening match, Bolivia's matches and the final, using ESPN's Argentina-based commentators.

+Entertainment

-The channel also broadcast various beauty pageants, such as Miss Santa Cruz, Miss Bolivia, Reina Hispanoamericana, Miss Universe and Miss World from 2001 to 2017.
+The channel also broadcast various beauty pageants, such as Miss Santa Cruz, Miss Bolivia, Reina Hispanoamericana, Miss Universe and Miss World from 1997 to 2016, from 2017, the rights were hold by Red Uno.

-Since 2006, Unitel began broadcasting 24 hours of daily programming.
+Since 2006, Unitel began broadcasting 24 hours of daily programming, though it wasn't the first channel to do so - channel 5 in La Paz had done a similar attempt in 1985 and channel 11, from 1996 to 1999.

+In 2007, Unitel defined itself as a channel where telenovelas weren't dominant in contrast to other channels.
+While the channel aired four telenovelas daily, Red Uno aired more, whereas Unitel specialized mainly in five movie slots, broadcasting approximately 38 movies per week.

+The channel stopped airing Cine sin cortes at 11pm on March 21, 2011, justifying its replacement by the move of its late edition of Telepaís to 11pm.
+On October 2, 2012, Insensato Coração moved to a 12:30am timeslot without prior warning, causing complaints from viewers.
+Unitel later justified the new timeslot (its old slot was replaced by the Peruvian telenovela Yo no me llamo Natasha) based on viewer surveys.

 In mid-2013, it became the first Bolivian television channel to broadcast, with its own production, an international format from the production company Endemol, Yo Me Llamo Bolivia.

-Since the 2014 general elections, he premieres his program Asi Decidimos during electoral times.

 Since August 2014, the channel broadcasts the TVN's specialized gaming license program, called Calle 7 Bolivia.

 At the end of February 2016, La Fábrica de Estrellas – Star Academy, a singing reality show produced in association with Endemol and hosted by Anabel Angus and Angélica Mérida.

-In 2018, the channel acquired transmission licenses for Bolivia for the 2018 Russian World Cup matches.

-On 2 April 2018, the channel launched its own high-definition signal within the Bolivian digital terrestrial television system in a test phase, until 15 April, when it officially began broadcasting under the Unitel HD name.